rockkytb/SoftEngII-P08-SPG/README.md

 #### POST /api/bookings_mode

-Create a new booking mode
+Create a new booking mode with state=NEW

 Receive a JSON object